Skip to main content

 After registering with confidential: true, your deposits automatically use Shared mode so you can query your balance locally.

-How the Mixer Works
+How the Stealth Pool Works

 1